topomate/topomate/docs/source/specs.rst

         Supported values: full-mesh, ring, manual.

-      subnet_length : int
+      speed : int
-        Subnet length that will be used to auto-assign IP addresses for the different interfaces.
+        Bandwidth that will be used for the links when using a non-manual kind of links, and for manual presets.

+      cost : int
+        Cost that will be used for the links when using a non-manual kind of links, and for manual presets.
+If the **speed** key is set and there are no cost, the cost defaults to the speed if using OSPF.

+      preset : string
+        Preset that will be applied to a manual configuration (if set).

+        Supported values: full-mesh, ring.

       file : string
         Path (relative to the configuration file, or absolute) a file containing